Are you considering buying new hearing aids? Looking for answers to some of the questions you have?

 Here are seven interesting facts that you may not know about these useful little devices.

 1. Hearing aids are not just for the elderly

 Our ears do an amazing job of picking up important sounds – such as your dinner date’s conversation in a busy restaurant or a bored colleague muttering under his breath at a meeting.
-Hearing aids can do exactly the same, and technological advancements have made them versatile in all sound environments.
+Hearing aids can perform in exactly the same way, and technological advancements have made them versatile in an amazing variety of sound environments.

 Think you may be experiencing hearing loss?
 Give us a call today at 1-800-BELTONE or book your free hearing appointment at a Beltone location.